Model, talent agency among Peter Nygard co-conspirators named in new lawsuits | CBC News

 The woman's identity is protected and she is only referred to as Jane Doe in court documents filed Nov.
 12.

-The lawsuit alleges in 2007, when the woman was 17, she was lured to New York from Canada under the guise she would become a model and actress, which was her dream.
+The lawsuit alleges in 2007, when she was 17, she was lured to New York from Canada under the guise she would become a model and actress, which was her dream.

 Her first business meeting was with Baram in his apartment, where he told her about "a very important friend in the fashion business, Nygard," he could introduce her to.

-The lawsuit alleges Baram said he first needed to send Nygard nude pictures of the woman and instructed her to take off her clothes "for an upcoming bikini photo shoot in the Bahamas."
+The lawsuit alleges Baram said he first needed to send Nygard nude pictures of her and instructed her to take off her clothes "for an upcoming bikini photo shoot in the Bahamas."

 "Baram sent the nude photographs to Nygard and, once Nygard approved, told Jane Doe that she was 'in luck' because Nygard wanted to 'meet her,'" said the lawsuit.